Tintindrx66/leetcode/README.md

     Ray will NOT work on master branch.
 Instead, he will checkout Rui-Xiang's work on a issue branch upon request.
     Ray will NOT merge the issue branch to master either.
 Rui-Xiang should checkout Ray's work on the issue branch

+some commands:
+    "mkdir dir_name": create a directory named dir_name "subl a.java": edit/create a java file named a.java, this can also be done with whatever texteditor you prefer "git add file_name": add the changes to a file so that it can be committed "git status": check status
+    "git commit": commit the change
+    "git push": push your change to server, so that others can see it